smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

 The registry exposes `checkUpkeep` so the runner could execute the pipeline taking `upkeepPayload` as an input

-- If the checkBlockNum is lagging latestBlock by more than a threshold (100 blocks) then it returns a non-retryable error
+- If the checkBlockNum is lagging latestBlock by more than a threshold (128 blocks) then it returns a non-retryable error
 - For log triggers verifies the log is still part of chain at checkBlockNum
 - Does a batch RPC call to checkUpkeep (for conditionals calls `checkUpkeep()` and for log calls `checkUpkeep(logData)`).
 - Does batch mercury fetch and callback for upkeeps that requires mercury data
 - Does batch RPC call to simulatePerformUpkeep for upkeeps that are eligible

 Returns list of results for each payload.
-Result can be **eligible** with upkeepResult / **non-eligible** with failure reason / **error**, which can be retryable if it’s transient or non retryable e.g. in case the checkBlockNum is too old.
+Result can be **eligible** with upkeepResult / **non-eligible** with failure reason / **error**, which can be retryable if it’s transient or non retryable

 <br />